Republicanism in New Zealand: Constitutional issues

 New Zealand is a unitary state and does not have a codified, entrenched constitution.
 Some have argued New Zealand is a de facto republic.
 New Zealand has made constitutional changes without difficulty in the past, such as the abolition of its upper house of parliament in 1951, the introduction of proportional representation in 1996 and most recently the creation of the Supreme Court of New Zealand as the court of final appeal.
 Legal academics have espoused the view that the legal changes required for a republic are not complex.
 Some have argued that the changes required are less radical than the move to MMP in 1996.

 Type of republic

-Most proponents of a republic, such as Sir Geoffrey Palmer and Andrew Butler, support a parliamentary republic, that is, a republic where the head of state and head of government are kept separate.
+Most proponents of a republic, such as Sir Geoffrey Palmer and Andrew Butler, support a parliamentary republic, that is, a republic where the head of state and government are separated.
 Alison Quentin-Baxter and Janet McLean argue that republican advocates in New Zealand show "...a strong preference for constitutions based on the parliamentary system of government as being a more stable basis for democratic government than those based on a presidential system."
 A head of state in such a system would have the same reserve powers as the sovereign and governor-general.